NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 **Commenting**

 Once a report is submitted for approvals, ANET users can comment on it.
-While users reviewing reports before releasing them to the daily will be prompted to add a comment when rejecting a report, all users can use commenting the commenting function.
+Users reviewing reports before releasing them to the daily will be prompted to add a comment when requesting changes.
+In addition, any user is able to use the commenting function at any time.
 These comments will be visible to all users.

-**Editing Rejected Reports**
+**Editing report change requests**

-If your reviewer rejects your report, you’ll receive an email letting you know.
-The email will include the comment the left explaining why the report was rejected.
+If your reviewer returns your report with requested changes, you’ll receive an email letting you know.
+The email will include the comment explaining why the report needs changes.
 You’ll need to edit and resubmit the report.

 In order to edit the report, you’ll first need to navigate to the report in ANET.
 You can do this by clicking on the link provided in the email, or clicking on “My Reports” on the left-hand menu of the homepage.
 When you find and click into the report, you can review the comment the reviewer left.